microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/softwareoathauthenticationmethodconfiguration-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove changes made to the [Third-Party Software Oath authentication method policy](../resources/softwareoathauthenticationmethodconfiguration.md) by reverting the policy to its default configuration.
+Revert the [third-party software Oath authentication method policy](../resources/softwareoathauthenticationmethodconfiguration.md) to its default configuration.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).